kunlin0814/TORSMIC/README.md

 [2] annovar package to get dog gene annotation,
 [3] a db_snp files to filter known germline variants

-The above files size are too large to put in GitHub.
-Contact us if you need those files.
+Because the files size above are too large to put in GitHub, contact me if you need those files.

-Kun-Lin Ho <kh31516@uga.edu> Shaying Zhao <szhao@uga.edu>
+Kun-Lin Ho <abc730814@gmail.com>